Syrian Islamist rebel leader freed after clashes among rival rebels

 The British-based Syrian Observatory for Human Rights said Islamist rebels had exchanged 300 Kurdish residents they had kidnapped for the local head of their group, the Islamic State of Iraq and Sham (ISIS).
 Other activist groups challenged this account, saying Islamist fighters had freed Abu Musaab by force, with no Kurdish hostages released.

-Sporadic fighting over the past five days in towns near the frontier with Turkey has pitted Islamists trying to cement their control of rebel zones against Kurds trying to assert their autonomy in mostly Kurdish areas.
+Sporadic fighting over the past five days in towns near the frontier with Turkey has signalled the struggle as Islamists try to cement their control of rebel zones while Kurds assert their autonomy in mostly Kurdish areas.

-The town was once a critical point along the route used by rebels to bring weapons to the capital, but Assad's forces recaptured it a few months ago and have been working to cut off rebel territories in the area.

-To the north, activists reported Turkish troops reinforcing their side of the frontier near Tel Abyad, but the army could not be reached for comment.
-Turkish forces exchanged fire with Syrian Kurdish fighters in another border region earlier in the week.

-The Observatory said the alleged prisoner exchange was part of a ceasefire agreed after a day of fierce clashes in Tel Abyad, but other activists said there was no deal and reported that many Kurdish residents were being held by ISIS fighters.
+The Observatory said the prisoner exchange was part of a ceasefire agreed after a day of fierce clashes, but other activists said there was no deal and reported that many Kurdish residents had been detained by ISIS fighters.

+Activists also said Turkish troops had been reinforced on their side of the frontier near Tel Abyad on Sunday, but the army could not be reached for comment.
+Turkish forces exchanged fire with Syrian Kurdish fighters in another border region earlier this week.

-The Observatory said the fighting in Tel Abyad started when the local ISIS brigade asked Kurdish Front forces, which have fought with the rebels against Assad, to pledge allegiance to Abu Musaab, which they refused to do.
+The Observatory said the fighting in Tel Abyad started when the local ISIS brigade asked Kurdish Front forces, which have fought with the rebels against Assad, to pledge their allegiance to Abu Musaab, which they refused.

-Other activists said the clashes were an extension of fighting that broke out last week in other parts of the northern border zone.
+Other activists said the clashes were an extension of fighting that broke out last week in other parts of the northern border zone, spreading conflict to Tel Abyad.

 Opposition activists also reported the killing of at least 13 members of a family in the Sunni Muslim village of Baida on Sunday, in what they described as a second sectarian massacre there.

-Syria's marginalised Sunni majority has largely backed the insurrection while minorities such as the Alawite sect, an offshoot of Shi'ite Islam, have largely supported Assad, himself an Alawite.
+Syria's marginalised Sunni majority has largely backed the insurrection while minorities such as the Alawite sect, an offshoot of Shi'ite Islam, have largely supported Assad.

 The Observatory said four women and six children were among those killed in Baida.